Podarcis virescens: History and taxonomy

 Around 20 Mya, Podarcis lizards, also known as wall lizards, began to arise in the Mediterranean region.
 From 20 Mya to 11 Mya, Podarcis lizards likely expanded to the Iberian Peninsula and other parts of Europe.
-Approximately 5.3 Mya, the Zanclean Flood ended the Messinan salinity crisis which led to increased diversification in lizard species, including Podarcis lizards.
+Approximately 5.3 Mya, the Zanclean Flood ended the Messinan salinity crisis, which led to increased diversification in lizard species, including Podarcis lizards.
 These genetic changes formed the Podarcis lizard species found today, one of which is Podarcis virescens.
 Due to the immense diversification during this time, an accurate family tree for Podarcis lizards has been difficult to construct.
 The exact taxonomy of Podarcis virescens is still being investigated as of 2020.

 Podarcis virescens was accepted as a species by the Taxonomic Committee of the Societas Europaea Herpetologica in 2020 after a series of studies on the Podarcis genus of lizards.
-Previously, Podarcis hispanicus included similar Podarcis lizards including Podarcis virescens and Podarcis guadarramae.
-After genetic and morphological studies, it was found that there was enough molecular and morphological difference to establish Podarcis virescens as its own species.
+Previously, Podarcis hispanicus included similar Podarcis lizards, including Podarcis virescens and Podarcis guadarramae.
+After genetic and morphological studies, it was found that there were enough molecular and morphological differences to establish Podarcis virescens as its own species.
 These species are fairly similar as they all inhabit slightly different regions of the Iberian Peninsula and share other traits such as their appearance and behavior.
 Podarcis virescens is partially distinguished by more heavily inhabiting central and southwestern parts of the Iberian Peninsula compared to other Podarcis lizards.

 Introgression and speciation

-Podarcis virescens are closely related to other lizard species, especially other lizards in the Podarcis genus.
-Opportunities for interaction between Podarcis virescens and other Podarcis lizards is possible due to significant overlap in habitat and inhabited regions.
-Additionally, Podarcis virescens have been seen interacting with other Podarcis lizards such as Podarcis carbonelli lizards.
-Podarcis virescens have definitively been found to be a separate species than other Podarcis lizards, including Podarcis carbonelli, with a divergence time of 3.9 Mya.
+Podarcis virescens is closely related to other lizard species, especially other lizards in the Podarcis genus.
+Opportunities for interaction between Podarcis virescens and other Podarcis lizards are possible due to significant overlap in habitat and inhabited regions.
+Additionally, Podarcis virescens has been seen interacting with other Podarcis lizards such as Podarcis carbonelli lizards.
+Podarcis virescens has definitively been found to be a separate species than other Podarcis lizards, including Podarcis carbonelli, with a divergence time of 3.9 Mya.
 However, there is some introgression between the species as well.
-This is seen through the genomes of the two species which are significantly related.
+This is seen through the genomes of the two species, which are significantly related.

 Related species

-Podarcis virescens is a lizard species in the Podarcis genus which includes many lizard species found in the Mediterranean region.
+Podarcis virescens is a lizard species in the Podarcis genus, which includes many lizard species found in the Mediterranean region.
 Podarcis lizards are commonly known as wall lizards.
 Two of the closest relatives of Podarcis virescens are Podarcis hispanicus and Podarcis carbonelli, both of which are also native to the Iberian Peninsula.
 Podarcis carbonelli are more commonly found near rivers and are somewhat smaller in size than Podarcis virescens.
 These Podarcis species share common diets and other traits.
 There has been a cited case of Podarcis virescens preying on Podarcis carbonelli, although it is unknown how common this practice is.

 Podarcis visrecen is closely related with Podarcis hispanicus as they co-habituate the Iberian Peninsula.
 They share similar coloration patterns.